adrianj/RangeImaging/readme.txt

 git commit -a -m "message" : Commits changes to all modified files.
 Without the -m "message" it opens up VIM asking for a message.
 Quitting is not intuitive - type "<esc> :wq" to save and quit.
 There must surely be an easier way!!

 git push : pushes commited changes to github.
-If it fails, do a fetch/merge to fix any conflicts (see below)
+If it fails, do a fetch/merge to fix any conflicts (see below) and then try push again.

 git --help
 git <command> --help.
 Gives help info for git and git commands (eg, commit, add, etc.)

 git pull origin master : Fetches and merges changes from origin (the web hosted version) into master (my local version).

-git fetch origin
-git merge origin/master  :  These two commands do the same as 'git pull origin master', but so far I haven't had much luck with the automerging of conflicts, eg, within this readme file.
+git fetch origin	: followed by... git merge origin/master  :  These two commands do the same as 'git pull origin master', but so far I haven't had much luck with the automerging of conflicts, eg, within this readme file.

-Here is some text that I plan to cause a conflict over.

-This text here will cause a conflict...